-The City of Chattanooga is not receiving ESG as an Entitlement.
-ESG funding is received from the State of Tennessee.
-However, performance standards and funding for the administration of HMIS, have been established through discussions and consultations with the Continuum of Care.
-Policies and procedures are provided to Continuum of Care members for review and comments.
-The Chattanooga Regional Homeless Coalition has managed the community's Homelessness Management Information System (HMIS) since 1998 and works as a mentor agency for new HMIS users.
+The City of Chattanooga is no longer receiving ESG as an Entitlement.
+ESG funding is received from the State of Tennessee through the Tennessee Housing Development Agency.
+However, performance standards and funding for the administration of the Homelessness Management Information System (HMIS) have been established through discussions and consultations with the CoC.
+Policies and procedures are provided to CoC members for review and comments.
+The CRHC has managed the operation and administration of the community's HMIS since 1998 and works as a mentor agency for new HMIS users.

-Describe Agencies, groups, organizations and others who participated in the process scribe the jurisdiction's consultations with housing, social service agencies and other
+2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities